Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-A fascinating property of quantum mechanics is the existence of a fundamental theoretical limit on the precision with which one can resolve a pair of two incompatible (non-commuting) observables.
-Famously, the Heisenberg uncertainty relation \cite{heisenberg1927anschaulichen} suggests that the more precisely one can know the position of a particle, the less precisely one can know its momentum.
-Classical physics possesses no such limit---all uncertainties in observables measured in an experiment can be attributed to measurement errors and statistics, as well as external factors.
-A few years after Heisenberg \cite{heisenberg1927anschaulichen}, such fundamental uncertainty bounds were concretely generalized to the case of any pair of incompatible observables by Robertson \cite{robertson1929uncertainty}, leading to the general Heisenberg-Robertson (HR) uncertainty bound,
+\textit{Introduction}---One of the essential properties of quantum mechanics is the existence of a fundamental theoretical limit on the precision with which one can resolve a pair of incompatible (non-commuting) observables.
+Mathematically, given two incompatible observables corresponding to self-adjoint operators $\hat A$ and $\hat B$, the uncertainties in these observables, $\Delta A$ and $\Delta B$, must obey the Heisenberg--Robertson (HR) uncertainty bound \cite{heisenberg1927anschaulichen,robertson1929uncertainty}.
+In particular, the famous Heisenberg uncertainty principle (UP) is obtained by considering such a bound for the position and momentum observables of a particle, resulting in $\Delta x\Delta p\geq \frac{\hbar}{2}$.
+Classical physics possesses no such limit---all uncertainties in observables measured in experiment can be attributed to measurement errors and external factors, and knowledge of the value of one observable does not preclude knowledge of another.

-given any pair of self-adjoint, incompatible observables $\hat A$ and $\hat B$.
-Here, $\langle [\hat A,\hat B]\rangle$ denotes the expectation value of the commutator of $\hat A$ and $\hat B$ in some state $|\psi\rangle$ of the system.
-An even stronger lower bound was later derived by Schr\"odinger \cite{schrodinger1930sitzungsberichte}.

-In the same paper in which he derived the position-momentum uncertainty relation, Heisenberg suggested a time-energy uncertainty relation \cite{heisenberg1927anschaulichen}.
-His original derivation of the former was based on noting that the position-space wavefunction $\psi(x)$ and the momentum-space wavefunction $\phi(p)$ are related by a Fourier transform.
+Based on a heuristic argument, Heisenberg \cite{heisenberg1927anschaulichen} further suggested an uncertainty relation between time and energy.
+His original derivation of the Heisenberg UP was based on noting that the position-space wavefunction $\psi(x)$ and the momentum-space wavefunction $\phi(p)$ are related by Fourier transform.
 Similarly, time and energy are Fourier conjugate variables, leading to the heuristic time-energy uncertainty relation,

-However, it is important to note that this bound cannot be derived rigorously in the same way as the general Heisenberg-Robertson uncertainty relations.
-This is because, in standard quantum mechanics, time is treated as an external parameter, rather than a self-adjoint observable.
-This interpretation of time is forced on quantum theory, as the existence of a self-adjoint time operator $\hat T$ that is canonically conjugate to the Hamiltonian $\hat H$, $[\hat T,\hat H ]=i\hbar$, would imply that $\hat H$ is unbounded.
-Physically, this describes a system with no ground state.

-The first formal derivation of the time-energy uncertainty relation was due to Mandelstam and Tamm \cite{mandelstam1945uncertainty} in 1945.
-The key ingredient in this derivation is an appropriate definition of the `time uncertainty' $\Delta t$.
-Consider a self-adjoint observable $\hat A$ that has no explicit time-dependence in the Schr\"odinger picture.\footnote{Note that this derivation can be easily extended to the case of observables with explicit time-dependence.
-Here, we consider the time-independent case for simplicity.} The uncertainty relation between $\hat A$ and the Hamiltonian $\hat H$ is given by